AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-169-->

-*  View breakpoints are now consistent across {{ site.data.var.ee }}.
+*  View breakpoints are now consistent across Adobe Commerce.

 <!--- ACP2E-199-->

-*  {{ site.data.var.ee }} now correctly displays custom customer date attributes with custom locales on the Admin customer page.
+*  Adobe Commerce now correctly displays custom customer date attributes with custom locales on the Admin customer page.

 <!--- MC-41760-->

 *  Images added using Page Builder are no longer duplicated on the storefront when displayed with a browser window width of 768px.
-Previously, with this browser window width, {{ site.data.var.ee }} duplicated images on the storefront by displaying both the mobile and desktop version of images.
+Previously, with this browser window width, Adobe Commerce duplicated images on the storefront by displaying both the mobile and desktop version of images.

 ### URL rewrites